Online Learning: A Modern Introduction Using Convex Optimization: Online Mirror Descent

 \subsection{Yet Another Way to Write the Online Mirror Descent Update}

-There exists yet another way to write the update of OMD.
+There exists yet another way to write the update of \ac{OMD}.
 This third method uses the concept of \emph{Bregman projections}.
-Extending the definition of Euclidean projections, we can define the projection with respect to a Bregman divergence.
-Let $\Pi_{V,\psi}$ be defined by
+Extending the definition of Euclidean projections, we can define the projection with respect to a Bregman divergence . \begin{definition} Let $\psi:\mathcal{X} \to \R$ be strictly convex and differentiable in the interior of $\mathcal{X}$.
+Assume that $\mathcal{V} \subseteq \mathcal{X}$ is convex and closed.
+Then, for any $\bx \in \interior \mathcal{X}$, we define the \textbf{Bregman projection} as

-In the online learning literature, the OMD algorithm is typically presented with a two step update: first, solving the argmin over the entire space and then projecting back over $V$ with respect to the Bregman divergence.
+when the argmin exists. \end{definition} In the online learning literature, the \ac{OMD} algorithm is typically presented with a two-step update: first, solving the argmin over the entire space and then projecting back over $\mathcal{V}$ with respect to the Bregman divergence .
 In the following, we show that most of the time the two-step update is equivalent to the one-step update in \eqref{eq:mirror_update}.

-First, we prove a general theorem that allows to break the constrained minimization of functions in the minimization over the entire space plus and Bregman projection step.
+First, we prove a general theorem that allows us to break the constrained minimization of functions in the minimization over the entire space, plus a Bregman projection step.